Breaking Bad News to Your Children

 4# Provide reassurance

-It is an essential role of parents to provide comfort and reassurance to children in stressful or distressing times.
+parents need to provide comfort and reassurance to children in stressful or distressing times.
 Let them it is ok to feel whatever they are feeling (e.g. sadness, anger).
 Confirm that these emotions are entirely valid responses to the situation.

 Reassure them that you will be available to answer any questions or talk about this situation again at any time.
 Reassure them that they are loved.